A conditional limit theorem for high-dimensional $\ell^{p}$ spheres: Gibbs conditioning

 with constants $\kappa_0,\kappa_p,\kappa_q$ such that $\nu_*$ is a probability measure that satisfies $m_p(\nu_*)\le 1$ and $m_q(\nu_*) \le \beta$.
 To gain insight on these constants, consider the following cases: \begin{itemize} \item if $\kappa_p = 0$ and $\kappa_q > 0$, then the complementary slackness condition of \eqref{compslack} implies $m_q(\nu_*) =\beta$, so the form \eqref{nustarform} implies $\nu_* = \mu_{q,\beta}$.
 But this is not a feasible solution, since $m_p(\mu_{q,\beta}) > 1$ for $\beta > \beta_{p,q}$; \item similarly, if $\kappa_p > 0$ and $\kappa_q = 0$, then we have $\nu_* = \mu_p$, but this is not a feasible solution since $m_q(\mu_p) = \overline{\beta}_{p,q} > \beta$; \item lastly, if $\kappa_p=0$ and $\kappa_q =0$, then $\nu_*$ is not a probability measure for any choice of $\kappa_0$. \end{itemize} Therefore, it must be the case that $\kappa_p > 0$ \emph{and} $\kappa_q > 0$, which implies that $\nu_*$ of \eqref{nustarform} is not of the form $\mu_{r,b}$ for any $r\in[1,\infty)$, $b> 0$.
 Instead, $\nu_*$ is of an exponential family that is genuinely different from the generalized normal distributions. \end{remark}

-In this paper, we have only discussed applications of Theorem \ref{prop-clln} to intervals $C$ of the form $C=[0,\beta]$, and primarily for small $\beta$, with some discussion of larger $\beta$ in Remark \ref{rmk-beta2} and Remark \ref{rmk-beta3}.
-We leave open the question of finding other examples of intervals $C\subset\R$ which lead to an explicit and meaningful maximizing measure $\nu_*$.
+In this paper, we have only discussed applications of Proposition \ref{prop-clln} to intervals $C$ of the form $C=[0,\beta]$, and primarily for small $\beta$, with some discussion of larger $\beta$ in Remark \ref{rmk-beta2} and Remark \ref{rmk-beta3}.
+We leave for future work the question of finding other examples of intervals $C\subset\R$ which lead to an explicit and meaningful maximizing measure $\nu_*$, and other geometric conditional laws.